jbcodeforce/ML-studies/docs/genAI/rag.md

-# Retrieval augmented generation (RAG)
+# Retrieval Augmented Generation (RAG)

-RAG is the act of supplementing generative text models with data outside of what it was trained on.
-This is applied to businesses who want to include proprietary information which was not previously used in a foundation model training set but does have the ability to search.
-Technical documentation which is not public is a good example of the usage of RAG.
+LLMs have a knowledge cut-off, pre-training is a one-off exercise.
+RAG addresses this problem as it is the act of supplementing generative text models with data outside of what it was trained on.

+RAG is applied to businesses who want to include proprietary information which was not previously used in a foundation model training set but does have the ability to search.
+Technical documentations which are not public, are good examples of the usage of RAG.
 RAG also helps reducing hallucinations.

+## Basic architecture

 The following diagram illustrates a classical RAG architecture.

 ![](./diagrams/rag.drawio.png)

-1. Before being able to answer any user's questions, the documents must be processed and a stored in a document store index using the following process:
+1. Before being able to answer any user's questions, the documents must be processed and stored in a vector store index using the following process:

     * Load the documents from the sources (object storage).
     * Process and split them into smaller chunks.
-    * Create a numerical vector representation of each chunk using Embeddings model.
+    * Create a numerical vector representation of each chunk using **Embeddings**.
     * Create an index using the chunks and the corresponding embeddings.

-1. The user ask queries, with a prompt via a Q&A or Chat interface.
+1. The user ask queries via a Q&A or Chat user interface.
-1. An application orchestrator uses the retriever to do a semantic search in the vector database, and build a context.
+1. An application orchestrator uses the retriever to do a **semantic search** into the vector database, and build a context.
-1. Context, query, prompt are sent to the model, to get generated answers.
-For this step there are two approaches: sequential where text generation follows retrievals, or parallel processing where retrievals and text generations are done in parallele and then intertwined.
+1. Context, query, system prompt are sent to the model, to get the generated text.
+For this step there are two approaches: sequential where text generation follows retrievals, or parallel processing where retrievals and text generations are done in parallel and then intertwined.
 1. Response is sent back to the user.

+???- Info "Embeddings"
+    **Embeddings** are vectors of numbers that represent an underlying concept.
+The numbers intend to capture the attributes of the object.
+Dense embeddings were introduced by Google’s **word2vec** (Mikolov et al) in 2014.
+This transformation of word to vector, gives the capability to compute arithmetics with words, like **similarity** computation.
+Vectors that are closer together mean they represent semantically similar concepts.
+With embeddings, we are representing things in a high-dimensional space (dimensions are the count of numbers a vector has), and we are giving each element a place and direction in space.

+RAG systems work well because LLMs has the in-context learning capability, which allows models to use previously unseen data to perform accurate predictions without weight training.

+???- Info "In-context learning"

-## Scoping questions
+## RAG assessment scoping questions

 Before doing an efficient RAG implementation, we need to address a set of important questions: